Rahn+Bodmer

 Rahn+Bodmer Co. is a Swiss private bank specialized in investment advisory and asset management.
-The company was founded in Zurich in 1750 as a silk trading house and today is the oldest private bank in Zurich.
-Its form is a limited partnership now with 5 liable partners.
-For several generations, the company is owned by the Zurich families Rahn, Bodmer and Bidermann.
+The company was founded in Zürich in 1750 as a silk trading house and today is the oldest private bank in Zürich.
+Its form is a limited partnership now with five liable partners.
+For several generations the company has been owned by the Zürich families of Rahn, Bodmer and Bidermann.